JudyMRSD/Image_Classification_Project/README.md

 Following are the explainations on methods and results for fine tuning InceptionV3 models on retina datasets. </br>

 **Version_0** is the original version of my code that I experimented on Aug 29th.
-Although it has early stopping, it finished after reaching the maxinum epochs of 100 and didn't trigger early stopping isnce validation accuracy didn't stop improving.
-This is also the version that early stopped at epoch 32 when trained on Dr. Pu's machine.
+Although it has early stopping, it finished after reaching the maxinum epochs of 100 and didn't trigger early stopping since validation accuracy didn't stop improving.
+This is also the version that overfitted and early stopped at epoch 32 when trained on Dr. Pu's computer.

-Following is a table recording parameters that I changed and training results.
+Following is a table recording the parameters that I changed and the training results.

 For all the three versions, only the best model was saved according to some metric and used for later measurement of training, validation and testing accuracy.
 For **version_0**, the metric was validation accuracy.
 For **version_1** and **version_2**, the metric was changed to validation loss.
-This would not cause much difference in result, since from the final training result plots and based on how they are calculated mathmatically, validation accuracy becomes high when validation loss is low as they both represent the ability of the model to generalize on new data.
+This would not cause much difference in result, since validation accuracy becomes high when validation loss is low as they both represent the ability of the model to generalize on new data, as shown in the final training result plots.

 |                	    |     version_0	    |    version_1   |        version_2        |